 - Dyson Airwrap™ Base

 It also comes with a nice storage case but I will warn you, it’s very heavy!
 It’s not something I would travel with.
-I prefer to just bring the Dyson and my favorite attachments in a travel bag.
+I prefer to just bring the Dyson and my favorite attachments, like the curling barrels in a travel bag.
 I usually don’t wash my hair on trips unless I have to, so I usually just bring the curling attachments to refresh my curls.

 Dyson dry time: How long does styling with the airwrap take compared to the Dyson blowdryer?